“Is Sync Dead?”: A Reality Check from the California Copyright Conference

 Operational Alignment as the Only Way Forward

+The maturity of the sector now demands total “operational literacy.”
 Those waiting for the market to return to the rules of 2010 will be the casualties of this evolution.
-The maturity of the sector demands "operational literacy": understanding that profitability now depends on the ability to structure a catalog for volume, immediate legal clarity, and the exploitation of international rights flows.
+Profitability now depends on the ability to structure a catalog for volume, immediate legal clarity, and the exploitation of international rights flows, standards increasingly demanded by the Guild of Music Supervisors.
+Sync isn't dead; it has become an industry of precision.
+In this new landscape, structural alignment is the sole leverage for transforming a passive catalog into a resilient and global revenue infrastructure.

 Sync Publishing LLC — Wyoming, USA